Abdallah-Abdelhafeez-04/CodeAlpha-DataAnalytics-Task1-Data-Cleaning/README.md

 - Removed duplicate rows
 - Standardized inconsistent data formats (text cleaning, categorical normalization)
 - Saved the cleaned dataset for further analysis
+## How to Run
+  - Run in Google Colab (Recommended)

+       1.Open my notebook in Colab: Task1_Data_Cleaning.ipynb

+       2.Upload the raw dataset (3) Sentiment dataset.csv) to the Colab session.

+       3.Run all cells step by step.

+       4.The cleaned dataset will be saved as sentiment_dataset_cleaned.csv.

 ## Tools Used
 - Python